-Even if your organization can’t start handing out two-week vacations or all the primo parking spots, there is still plenty of opportunity for your HR and Internal Communications teams to improve employee recognition in other ways.
+Even if your organization can’t start handing out two-week vacations or primo parking spots, there is still plenty of opportunity for your HR and Internal Communications teams to improve employee recognition in other ways.

 When I speak to our customers, I show them how easy and effective it is to establish employee recognition programs through their intranet software.
 It’s built into the platform and can be administered in multiple ways so that every organization can flex as they choose.

 Reward and recognize on your intranet

 Our intranet rewards and recognition feature allows you to create a points or praise-based system embedded across your enterprise social network.
-It creates a platform where team members can give and receive recognition and see who is being celebrated and why.
+It results in a platform where team members can give and receive recognition and see who is being celebrated and why.

-When engaging in a points-based program, points can be accumulated over time and redeemed in any way that suits your organization – from trading them in for gifts, identifying an ’employee of the year’, or simply as a more open way of saying thanks.
+When engaging in a points-based program, points can be accumulated over time and redeemed in any way that suits your organization – from trading them in for gifts, identifying an ’employee of the year’, or simply as a more public way of saying thanks.

-Each company intranet will differ, but Interact offers the flexibility of three different approaches to praise and recognition:
+Each company’s intranet will differ, but Interact offers the flexibility of three different approaches to praise and recognition:

-- Recognition: Employees and managers can simply show they value their co-workers by publicly saying thanks, congratulations, or giving them a high-five on a job well done.
+- Recognition: Employees and managers can show they value their co-workers by publicly saying thanks or congratulations, or giving them a high-five on a job well done.

 - Rewards with points: In addition to giving recognition, team members can associate their praise with points.
 The number of points given can reflect the size of your appreciation and can be used in other ways, such as identifying your ’employee of the year’ or purchasing appreciation gifts for your employees.
 Adding hashtags to what you write can even help to identify common ways you all live your values.
-At Interact, when people give public recognition, we’re also invited to include reference to our core values via a #hashtagged phrase.
+At Interact, when people give public recognition, we’re also invited to reference our core values via a #hashtagged phrase.
 This is important because we can see our culture in action and appreciate the amazing work our co-workers do.
 We also have plenty to share externally about how to create company values.